zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 ----------

-*1-3 bond count is inconsistent*
-   An inconsistency was detected when computing the number of 1-3 neighbors for each atom.
-This likely means something is wrong with the bond topologies you have defined.

-*1-4 bond count is inconsistent*
-   An inconsistency was detected when computing the number of 1-4 neighbors for each atom.
-This likely means something is wrong with the bond topologies you have defined.

 *Accelerator sharing is not currently supported on system* Multiple MPI processes cannot share the accelerator on your system.
 For NVIDIA GPUs, see the nvidia-smi command to change this